 Arugula has become one of my favorite salad greens.
 I love the taste but I can’t explain the taste.
 If you google it, you’ll find it described as “peppery”.
 I don’t get peppery at all.
 The taste is unique and nothing else compares.
 It has a bolder flavor than most salad greens.
 Radicchio is a leafy green that has a bold flavor, too.
 The color is red but it’s called a green.
 Anyway, the flavor is nothing akin to arugula.
 The best I can give you is arugula tastes “aruguly”.
 It holds its own against the bold flavors of blue cheese and beef in this salad.
 And, if you like to garden, it’s as easy to grow as mint and you won’t have to worry about taking over the place like mint.

 A wimpy salad isn’t for me.
 I want a substantial amount of protein in the salad or I’ll be hungry 30 minutes after eating.
 Actually, I find a meal of good protein and lots of salad greens and vegetables quite satisfying.
 Maybe I should eat that a lot.
 Wait.
 I do.
 Read the first paragraph.
+If you’re interested in another hunger satisfying salad, try La Scala Salami Chopped Salad.

 Y’all come see us!